Premiership of Doug Ford: Hydro One

-On March 21, 2019 Minister Rickford, tabled Bill 87, the Fixing the Hydro Mess Act which was given Royal Assent on May 9.
+On March 21, 2019, Minister Rickford tabled Bill 87, the Fixing the Hydro Mess Act, which was given royal assent on May 9.
 Bill 87 overhauled the Ontario Energy Board and eliminated the Liberal's 2017 Fair Hydro Plan which the PC's said would save $442 million.
 The Liberal Plan "subsidized electricity with borrowed money" in response to a "public outcry over soaring hydro rates, particularly in rural areas."
 The Liberals created the Ontario Power Generation Inc (OPG Trust) as the Financial Services Manager to manage the debt.
-Bonnie Lysyk, the Auditor General released a special report on October 17, 2017, which said the "structure of the plan" was in violation of the provincial government's accounting rules.
+Bonnie Lysyk, the Auditor General, released a special report on October 17, 2017, which said the "structure of the plan" was in violation of the provincial government's accounting rules.
 She said that the Plan, which committed the government to discount consumer electricity rates for ten years, would cost the province "$21 billion in interest over the next 30 years."
 The 2017 AG report said that it would cost $4 billion more on the $18.4 billion loan to use the Ontario Power Generation (OPG Trust) than if the province took out the loan because the province would have a lower interest rate than the OPG Trust.
 The Ford government said that they would maintain [the] 25 per cent time-of-use rates, that was part of the Liberal's Fair Hydro Plan.
 Under the newly structured Conservative plan, the debt financing "would move onto the government's books" from the OPG trust.

 Provincial–municipal relations

 In September 2018, Ford announced that he would use the Canadian Charter of Rights and Freedoms' "notwithstanding" clause to override the ruling of a Superior Court judge which said that Ford's legislation, decreasing the size of Toronto City Council just before the municipal election, was unconstitutional.
 As Ontario's AG, Mulroney voted in support of the Ford government's use of Section 33 of the Canadian Charter of Rights and Freedoms.
 According to the Globe and Mail, "constitutional experts and politicians of all parties" criticized her decision as a violation of the sanctity of the judicial process as Attorney General.

-In October 2020, the Ford government passed the Supporting Ontario’s Recovery Act, 2020, which including a section that banned municipalities in the province from using ranked ballots for their mayoral and city council elections.
+In October 2020, the Ford government passed the Supporting Ontario’s Recovery Act, 2020, which included a section that banned municipalities in the province from using ranked ballots for their mayoral and city council elections.
 The move came as multiple cities in the province were planning to switch from first-past-the-post to ranked ballots for the 2022 local elections.

+In 2022, the government passed the Strong Mayors, Building Homes Act, which granted extra powers to the mayor of Toronto and the mayors of other designated municipalities within their mayor–council governments.

+The Ford government's Better Regional Governance Act, 2026 gives the province power to appoint chairs/wardens in many regional governments, including in Peel Region, the Regional Municipality of Durham, the Waterloo Regional Municipality, and the Regional Municipality of York.
+The government also announced the reduction of regional seats in Simcoe County and Niagara Region.